Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `getid`, `getwd`, `sysinfo`, `ifconfig`, or `ls`, `pwd` if there is shell

+- At this point we can also search for the files contining the name `find -name flag.txt 2>dev/null`

 - Note that `/var/www/html` is the default root folder of a web server.
 This default folder is configured in `apache.config` file

+- While looking for flags you can simply type `ls` to see if there is a flag in the current directory or you can navigate around in directories like:

+- `cd /var/www/` and then `cd html`